 The entire company works six days a week with Monday as the day off.
 Indoor build and rehearsals happen at Illinois State University's theatre building (Centennial East) and the Center for the Performing Arts.
 Those facilities include two rehearsal halls, costume shop, scene shop, metals area, paint area, craft room, dye room, callboards, and various classroom, meeting, and office spaces.

 There are two four-hour rehearsal periods in the workday: one in the afternoon (generally 12-4 p.m.) and a second in the evening (generally 6-10 p.m.).
 Techs and dresses run until midnight with appropriate adjustments in the afternoon rehearsals.
-The primary indoor rehearsal space is the Theatre in the Center for the Performing Arts.
-Vocal coaching, as well as secondary and TYA rehearsals happen in the School of Theatre classroom spaces (Centennial East and Centennial West).
+The primary indoor rehearsal space is the Center for the Performing Arts Theatre.
+Vocal coaching, as well as secondary and Theatre for Young Audiences rehearsals, happen in the School of Theatre and Dance classroom spaces (Centennial East and Centennial West).

-Scene shop works calls are from 8 a.m. to 6:30 p.m. with two 15 minute breaks and a one hour lunch.
-Costume shop work calls are 8:20 a.m. to 6:30 p.m. with the same breaks.
+Scene shop works calls are from 8 a.m.- 6:30 p.m. with two 15 minute breaks and a one hour lunch.
+Costume shop work calls are 8:20 a.m.-6:30 p.m. with the same breaks.
 Props and paint generally follow the scene shop schedule and crafts follow the costume shop schedule.
 Lighting calls run with the scene shop until focus.
 Once the company moves into tech rehearsals, the schedules will change.

 While employed with the Festival, some transportation will be provided by designated drivers in 12 passenger vans between housing, work/rehearsal calls, and performances.
-Company Management will e-mail the transportation schedule to the entire company the night before in addition to posting it on the call boards in Centennial East and at College Station Apartments.
+Company Management will e-mail the transportation schedule to the entire company the night before in addition to posting it on the call boards in Centennial East and at company housing.

 Illinois State University is an EOE/AA employer.
 Minority/Female/Disability/Veteran.